anotherk1nd/singularity-admindocs/index.rst

     allow setuid = yes

-You can also install Singularity as root without any of the SetUID components with the configure option as follows:
+You can also install Singularity as root without any of the SetUID components with the configure option ``--disable-suid`` as follows:

 ::